Forcura is a technology company, but -- as I’ve mentioned before – its main focus from the start has been the human element of healthcare.

 Specifically, when I started the company, I wanted to help people like my wife, who worked with a home health agency in Jacksonville, improve their productivity and simplify the administration of care so they could focus on patient care.
 We’ve been successful in this noble challenge.
 It’s something we’re all very proud of at Forcura.
 Our technology helps our customers provide world-class patient-centered care to the people they have the honor of serving.

-This topic is something we heard a lot about when we sat down with healthcare and hospice leaders at the National Association for Home Care and Hospice Annual Meeting this year.
+This topic is something we heard a lot about in our Influencer Series with healthcare and hospice leaders at the National Association for Home Care and Hospice Annual Meeting this year.
 More than many other segments of healthcare, patient-centered care is core to the work home health and hospice providers do because the work is so very personal.
 However, like anything worthwhile, it’s not always easy to achieve.

 Achieving anything starts with creating a goal, but that’s where it can get tricky since patient-centered care looks different for everyone.
 Marie Perillo, chief patient experience officer and VP, Service Excellence at the VNA Health Group told us that she spent time at the Mayo Clinic to learn what works best when implementing patient-centered care.
 Once she was back at her organization, she started the process by using technology to measure the patient experience, track and trend it, capture feedback, and report everything out in a regular cadence.
 Managers could use the data gleaned from the results as a facilitator.
 This allowed everyone within the organization to make process improvements as needed, she says.